 As a go-to Standy gal, one of the most common questions I get asked about is how long it will take to break a Standardbred to saddle.
 To this, my answer is an age-old classic: “how long is a piece of string?”

-As discussed in our Retraining Guides, rarely will two Standardbreds share the exact same life experiences.
+As discussed in our Retraining the Standardbred: Track to Hack course, rarely will two Standardbreds share the exact same life experiences.
 There are many factors introduced long before the horse retires, which can impact upon the horse we inherit and their journey from track to hack.

 When the Raising the Standards retraining program was operational, I liked our Standardbreds to have been out of race work for a good eight weeks (minimum) prior to commencing retraining.
 This time allowed for the body and mind to adjust to sedentary life.